 The Raneous Chronicles by R.S.
 McDonald*

 The Percy Jackson series is a thrilling and humorous tale, but I often hesitate to recommend it due to the fact that Percy and many of his friends are demi-gods, children of Greek gods and humans.
-However, you could use it to talk about the one and only demi-god, Jesus.
+However, you could use it to talk about the only one who is both God and human, Jesus.

 Here is the PDF where you can print this list!